apes-soft/tinker/source/Readme.md

 # Changes

-Try to enumerate reason for changes:
+Try to enumerate the rationale for changes in the code base:

 * Made several changes to the Makefile.
 I think the way that the tinker library is linked in is the correct way now.
 Also, only make the